pavlexander/mysql-excel-data-administrator/README.md

 4. set "use SQL statement.." to "Yes"
 5. click on "Generate file" button

-A new file will be created in the same directory, where Excel file is.
-The file can then be imported in MySQL workbench (for different tables you shall create different files!!), or you can run all SQL inserts in PhpMyAdmin, for example.
+With this file - you can run all SQL inserts in PhpMyAdmin, for example.

 ### Creating worksheets (tables)

 The problem is that you have to know exact columns that you have in tables, when populating the data in Excel.
-So I created a helper button, which will generate the new "Worksheet" in Excel, along with column names.
-So you have a metter managing capabilities.
+So I created a helper button, which will generate the new "Worksheet" in Excel, along with column names, so you have a better managing capabilities.

 1. go to "Mysql Workbench"
 2. go to diagram view of your table